eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-projects-vscode.md

 Select the template type and enter a project name.
 Your new project is built and after a few seconds begins running in the cloud.

-## Importing an existing local project to the cloud
+## Import an existing local project to the cloud

 Copy an existing local project, for example `myFirstNodeProject`, over to the remote Codewind deployment: